-The BA (Hons) Business & Management has been designed in partnership with Plymouth University and the private and public sectors in Jersey to meet the need for well-qualified, work-ready graduates.
+The BA (Hons) Business & Management has been designed in partnership with the University of Plymouth and the private and public sectors in Jersey to meet the need for well-qualified, work-ready graduates.
 The programme builds on the FdA Business & Management and has been specially developed for graduates of that course and others (who are suitably qualified) who want to achieve an honours degree.